ckeditor/ckeditor5/docs/builds/guides/development/dll-builds-collaboration-features.md

 ```

 <info-box>
 	This guide uses the {@link features/watchdog watchdog feature} feature.
-You can also integrate the collaboration features without it, but it is recommended to use the watchdog when the real-time collaboration is enabled.
+You can also integrate the collaboration features without it, but it is strongly recommended to use the watchdog when the real-time collaboration is enabled.
 </info-box>

 Below is an example of an integration: